ansys/pyhps/doc/source/user_guide/dcs_migration.rst

 Project ID
 ~~~~~~~~~~

-As mentioned above, in HPS the client only specifies the name of the project.
+As mentioned earlier, in HPS the client only specifies the name of the project.
 The project ID is assigned server-side.
-This is how you create a project in the two cases:
+This code shows how to create a project:

 .. tabs::

-   .. code-tab:: python DCS Client
+   .. code-tab:: python DCS client

         from ansys.dcs.client.dps import Client, Project